Using LabelCalc: Understanding Ingredient Databases

-LabelCalc exists to make nutrition labeling a lot easier that using a food lab.
+LabelCalc exists to make nutrition labeling a lot easier than using a food lab.
 Using a food lab is costly and it takes a long time to receive the nutrition reporting, and they don’t even provide you with a label!
 So, by harnessing the nutrient information housed within the USDA ingredient database, LabelCalc allows you to create an accurate report by simply entering in your product recipe and assigning the proper measurements of each ingredient that makes up your product recipe!
 The reason why it works so well is because the ingredients that are within your recipe, have already been analyzed by a food lab hundreds of times over.
 So the USDA saw fit to store those ingredient reports within a lengthy database to make them accessible to both American individuals and businesses alike who would be interested in understanding the nutrient reports of the foods they are consuming, and/or creating products with.
 By utilizing the USDA database in our own system, LabelCalc functions as a nutrient calculator, assigning the proper ingredient nutrient reports to the ingredients that you enter into our system, thus providing you with your nutrition analysis and then porting that information into an FDA-approved nutrition label format for you to use on your product packaging to comply with the FDA labeling laws.
 So, if you weren’t sure how it works, now you know!
 Now that you understand the basics, we want to make sure that you understand all of the ingredient database information that LabelCalc has to offer so that you can create your label quickly and easily.

 Ingredient Databases Available in LabelCalc